2019 Medical Loss Ratio Early Warning Report and payout key dates available

 - MLR is based on legal entity, state and size of employer, and payouts are based on an aggregate – not on performance of a specific employer group or individual.

-- For 2019 reporting, most states use 1 to 50 ATNE to determine small group.
-Only 4 states use 1 to 100 for 2018 reporting — California, Colorado, New York and Vermont.
+- Most states use 1 to 50 ATNE to determine small group.
+Only 4 states use 1 to 100 for 2018 reporting – California, Colorado, New York and Vermont.

 Important dates for 2019 MLR payout

 April 1 – Supplemental Health Care Exhibits Report